 In reality, both the Kelley Blue Book company and Edmunds True Market Value guides don’t calculate the value of campers and motorhomes.
 Instead, we RVers need to depend on a few different sources…

 - NADA, or the National Automobile Dealer’s Association, is the Kelley Blue Book for RVs.
 It will allow you to calculate your camper’s value, whether you plan to trade in or sell to a private party.
-We’ll talk more about NADA in a moment
+We’ll talk more about NADA in a moment.

-- RV Trader won’t technically determine the blue book value of your RV, but it will show you what similar campers sell for in your area
+- RV Trader won’t technically determine the blue book value of your RV, but it will show you what similar campers sell for in your area.

 - Facebook Marketplace, Craig’s List, and classifieds can also give you an idea of what RVs sell for in your area.
-For example, Airstream Classifieds is a specialized site that will show you current rates for these unique trailers
+For example, Airstream Classifieds is a specialized site that will show you current rates for these unique trailers.

 How to figure out the book value of your camper with an RV value guide

 Let’s talk about the steps to calculate your asking price now that you know where to go to find your RV’s value.